fiizzy/Feature-Notifier/README.md

 ## Creating Custom Notifier

-The feature notifier package offers out of the box methods that allows to create your custom notifier UI and manipu` state.
+The feature notifier package offers out of the box methods that allow you to create your custom notifications and manipulate state.

 The following methods are handy for creating a custom notifier UI along with its persisting functionality.